 This is the intended result from Facebook’s new cover design rules for this premium piece of real estate on your Facebook business page.
-In fact this holds true for all your Social Media platforms, like Linkedin, Twitter, YouTube, etc. Using your Timeline cover photos effectively will capture the eye and intrigue of your audience so that they continue to engage with your business on a regular basis.
+In fact, this holds true for all your Social Media platforms, like Linkedin, Twitter, YouTube, etc. Using your Timeline cover photos effectively will capture the eye and intrigue of your audience so that they continue to engage with your business on a regular basis.

 1. What photos to include?

 “Images are a powerful way to create an emotional state, so your Page’s cover photo should embody the essence of your brand.
-Use high-quality photos that are in focus, have balanced colour and good lighting …”.
+Use high-quality photos that are in focus, have a balanced colour and good lighting …”.
 Above all, be unique and use images that represent your brand and your business.

 Here are a few ideas of photos to include:

 - Lifestyle images of yourself that portray you as the leader in your industry that conveys your brand essence.